Debt recycling benefits disciplined investors.

 How do disciplined investors realise debt recycling benefits?

-[WARNING: it is imperative that the borrowings and management of the funds flowing in the implementation of this strategy be precise so as to ensure that the correct tax treatment is afforded the interest costs for the respective elements of the borrowings.]
+It is imperative that the borrowings and management of the funds flowing in the implementation of this strategy be precise so as to ensure that the correct tax treatment is afforded the interest costs for the respective elements of the borrowings.

-- Your interest cost will be lowered in real terms, as you build an investment portfolio
+- the tax-deductible portion of the interest, lowers your interest cost in real terms, as you build an investment portfolio;

-- Your investment portfolio will generate income which, with the tax benefits arising from the geared investment portfolio assist in reducing debt overall
+- your investment portfolio generates passive income which, with the tax benefits arising from the geared investment portfolio, assists in reducing the overall level of debt;

-- The separate interest costs incurred must be carefully treated to ensure optimum benefit.
+- The separate interest costs incurred must be carefully recorded and treated.

 By reducing the real cost of the interest payable, this strategy is aimed at repaying your home loan faster while building an investment portfolio that is focused on capital growth, tax effective income and tax deductible borrowing expenses.
 The objective is to help home owners to more quickly eliminate non-tax deductible interest – and to commence an investment portfolio aimed at providing longer term wealth management goals and financial independence objectives.